Welcome GPWS Alumnithis is your page:

 enough to write on a consistent basis, but it hasn't happened yet.

-Nehru Nelson (Center City workshop) has three
+Nehru Nelson (Center City workshop) has four

 poems in the on-line journal The Tookany Review, Vol.

-III Summer 2007, and sends his greetings to fellow Wordshop veterans.
+III Summer 2007, and Vol.

-Maggie Nerz (Center City workshop) has left her job advising at Temple
+Center City workshop) has left her job advising at Temple

 University and has finally fulfilled her goal of being a high school English